lnishan/awesome-competitive-programming/README.md

 ## Awesome learning materials

 ### Open courses
-It's highly recommended that you begin your competitive programming journey through these awesome courses!
+It's highly recommended that you begin your competitive programming journey with these awesome courses!

 - [Stanford CS 97SI: Introduction to Competitive Programming Contests](http://web.stanford.edu/class/cs97si/)
 This course offers comprehensive lecture slides and a short list of exercise problems.